Flooding (computer networking): Algorithms

 This results in every message eventually being delivered to all reachable parts of the network.

-Algorithms may need to be more complex than this, since, in some case, precautions have to be taken to avoid wasted duplicate deliveries and infinite loops, and to allow messages to eventually expire from the system.
+Algorithms may need to be more complex than this, since, in some cases, precautions have to be taken to avoid wasted duplicate deliveries and infinite loops, and to allow messages to eventually expire from the system.

 Selective flooding

 A variant of flooding called selective flooding partially addresses these issues by only sending packets to routers in the same direction.
-In selective flooding, the routers don't send every incoming packet on every line but only on those lines which are going approximately in the right direction.
+In selective flooding, the routers don't send every incoming packet on every line, but only on those lines that are going approximately in the right direction.